aelithron/lyrickit/README.md

 ## Features
 - Metadata extractor for uploaded song files
-- Pulls existing lyrics from many sources (prioritizing synced lyrics)
+- Pulls existing lyrics (prioritizing synced lyrics)
-  - Musixmatch (using user’s self-provided token)
   - LRCLIB
   - Genius
 - Includes a simple tool for playing a song and syncing while you do so, inspired by https://lrc-maker.github.io.